 But it has big plans and, according to reports, plenty of funds.
 Sports Flick has added competitions like the Australian Baseball League, Korea's K-League, the UEFA Women's Champions League and the Austrian Bundesliga (that's right not the German Bundesliga) to its stable.
 The Korean and Austrian deals were announced just 6 days apart between February and March this year.

 Now it is planning to land a major fish in the sports streaming pond.

-"Sports Flick has a goal to become the number one location for football in Australia," Michael Turner, general manager of Sports Flick, said in a company statement.
+"Sports Flick has a goal to become the number 1 location for football in Australia," Michael Turner, general manager of Sports Flick, said in a company statement.

 What's next for Sports Flick?

 In a reported $60 million deal starting in the 2021/22 season, Sports Flick has attempted to snatch the rights away from Optus Sport.
-Optus boasts the English Premier League, Champions League, Europa League and this year's European Championships.
+Optus boasts the English Premier League.
 That makes it a virtual must for Australian fans of the world game.

 How much is Sports Flick?

 There are 2 models for signing up to the platform.
 You can get the annual pass for $99.99, which is actually $109.99 after tax.
 Otherwise it costs $14.99 a month or $16.49 after tax.

 It also has pay-per-view events which incur an additional charge.
 To access an event called XFC 47, for example, Australia's answer to UFC, it will cost you $19.99.
 Serbian rugby league is also under the PPV banner for $5.79.